 You can get your Texas license if you meet all of the following requirements:

 If you meet all of these requirements, you can schedule a driving exam at your local DPS.
 Please note that the DPS can book up very quickly, especially during high-volume seasons like the summer and during spring break.
 You should schedule your driving exam as far in advance as possible.
 For tips on preparing for your driving exam, click here.

-Once you have your driving exam scheduled, don’t forget to complete the Impact Texas Teen Driver (ITTD) program.
+Once you have your driving exam scheduled, don’t forget to complete the free 2-hour Impact Texas Teen Driver (ITTD) program.
 You are required by the state to complete the ITTD no more than 90 days before your scheduled driving exam.
-To learn more about ITTD, click here.

 When you go to the DPS, don’t forget to bring all your paperwork and documents with you.
 Click here to see what you need to bring with you on that day.